 - The Juggernaut: Everything Ultraman threw at Zetton did virtually nothing to slow him down.
 Yet for some reason, Science Patrol manages to finish off the monster in the end.

-- Meaningful Name/Punny Name: Zetton's name is derived from the Japanese pronunciation of the letter "Z" with "n" at the end, as "Z" is the final letter of the alphabet, "n" is the final letter of Japanese language, and Zetton is the final monster in the show.
+- Meaningful Name/Punny Name: Zetton's name is derived from the Japanese pronunciation of the letter "Z" with "n" at the end, as "Z" is the final letter of the English alphabet, "n" is the final letter of the Japanese alphabet, and Zetton is the final monster in the show.

 - Playing with Fire: Can shoot fireballs from his "face".

 - Pokémon Speak: Solely says "Zetton" followed by a series of whirring and beeping noises.

 - Spell My Name with an "S": Referred as Z-Ton in older sources, due to the aforementioned Punny Name.

 - Super Strength: Up there with the likes of Red King in physical power.
 At one point, he literally breaks open force bindings created by Ultraman.

 - Teleport Spam: Teleporting is one of his main techniques.